Unirep/Unirep/packages/docs/docs/core-api/data-schema.md

 const d = new DataSchema(schema)

-// The schema is parsed in the `DataSchema` constructor, but can also be manually parsed const parsedSchema: [] = d.parseSchema(schema)

 // 10 will be added to the 'posRep' field in the user data const sumChange = { name: 'posRep', val: BigInt(10) }
 const sumAttestation: Attestation = d.buildAttestation(sumChange)